jplatta/practice_coding/practical_ood_in_ruby/chap_six/notes.md

 # Chap Six: Acquiring Behavior Through Inheritance

-* Classical inheritance is essentially a mechanism for automatic message delegation.
+* **Classical inheritance** is essentially a mechanism for automatic message delegation.
-* Antipattern: using an `if` statement to check an attribute that holds the category of self to determine what message to send to self, e.g. the spares method in chapter six
+* _Antipattern_ Using an `if` statement to check an attribute that holds the category of self to determine what message to send to self, e.g. the spares method in chapter six
     * This antipattern will sometimes indicate a missing subtype.
 * The problem inheritance solves: that of highly related types that share common behavior but differ along some dimension.
 * **Inheritance** is a way of defining two objects as having a relationship such that when the first receives a message that it does not understand, it automatically forwards, or delegates, the mssage to the second.